muonium/core/README.md

 If you are a scientist, you can contribute [here](https://github.com/bitwiseshiftleft/sjcl) !

-# Release
-Our method is the rolling release.

 # Install
 We haven't really packaged Muonium, but you can modify the code to run it on your own server.
 Also, do not hesitate to create a wiki page for this.
 We created a wiki page [here](https://github.com/muonium/core/wiki/Installation).
 Feel free to contribute ! :)